 - LL.B., Hebrew University, 1987

-Zohar Goshen is the Alfred W. Bressler Professor of Law and the director of the Center for Israeli Legal Studies at Columbia Law School.
+Zohar Goshen is the Jerome L. Greene Professor of Transactional Law and the director of the Center for Israeli Legal Studies at Columbia Law School.

 From 2008 to 2011, Goshen served as chairman of the Israel Securities Authority.
 He previously served as its director from 1995 to 1997.